Pratik-Doshi-99/time-series-fms/README.md

 ---

-**Enjoy experimenting** with this decoder-only Transformer for time series!
-If you have any issues or questions, please open a discussion or pull request.
+**Enjoy experimenting** with this decoder-only time-series Transformer!
+If you have questions or want to contribute, please open an issue or pull request.